Updated: Apr 26

 What are the ways that you and your family question typical gender roles?
 How are you raising your boys to understand that women are equally entitled to love, compassion, and respect?
 What women do you hold up as models for your children?

 I invite you to send me an email at email@example.com and share with me the story of someone who would be perfect for this project.

-All participants will have a complimentary studio session with me and will receive one portrait as a thank you for joining me.
 Each participant will have their portraits and their story featured on my blog, on social media, and in a printed collection.